-It might not be the official city of love, but Scotland’s bonnie capital is home to its fair share of amorous spots.
-From Parisian bistros to rooftop Thai restaurants, we’ve scoured the city in search of the most romantic restaurants in Edinburgh.
+It might not be the official city of love, but Scotland’s capital is home to a fair share of romantic spots.
+From quaint bistros to rooftop restaurants, we’ve scoured the city in search of the most love-filled spots in Edinburgh.

 When it comes to romantic date ideas, nothing quite beats a special dinner for two.
 We know we’re biased, but there are few things more intimate than spending an entire evening together over great food and drink.
 Whether you’re meeting someone for the very first time, or are celebrating a milestone anniversary, it’s important to get the setting exactly right.
 That’s why we’ve included a range of romantic restaurants in Edinburgh suited to all types of moods, budgets and occasions, because we understand that there’s isn’t a one-size-fits-all solution to the perfect date.